-To request Graduate Faculty status, the eligible faculty member should complete the Graduate Faculty request form and submit it with appropriate documentation to the chair of their department's Promotion and Tenure committee.
-The department's Promotion and Tenure Committee Chair should then bring the case to the Graduate Faculty for a vote.
-A positive vote of at least two-thirds of the tenure/tenure-track Faculty, Professors of Practice, and Teaching Faculty with Graduate Faculty status is required.
-The Chair should then submit the results of the vote to the Department Head who should provide a letter of support that includes the results of the vote to the Dean.
-The Dean will then give final approval to the Registrar's Office.
-Once a non-tenure/tenure track faculty member has been approved as Graduate Faculty, that member will retain graduate faculty status until such time as the Department Head, with the input and advice of the Graduate Faculty in the department, decides to terminate the status.
+To request Full or Associate Graduate Faculty status, the eligible faculty member should complete the Graduate Faculty request form and submit it with appropriate documentation to the chair of the approving department's Promotion and Tenure committee.
+The department's Promotion and Tenure Committee Chair should then bring the case to the Full Members of the Graduate Faculty in said department for a vote.
+A positive vote of at least two-thirds of faculty with Full Graduate Faculty status is required.
+The Chair should then submit the results of the vote to the Department Head who should provide a letter of support that includes the results of the vote to the Graduate Dean.
+The Graduate Dean will then give final approval.
+Once an individual has been approved as Graduate Faculty, that member will retain graduate faculty status until such time as the Department Head, with the input and advice of the Full Graduate Faculty in the department, decides to terminate the status.